Print Options

 Fellowships

-Students who matriculate beginning in Summer 2020 and after will be guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program.
+Students will be guaranteed to have funding support from the University of Chicago, external sources, or a combination of the two for the duration of their program.
 Students are expected to remain in good academic standing and continue making progress toward degree requirements.
 This support will include full tuition coverage, annual stipend, student services fee, and fully paid individual annual premiums for UChicago’s student health insurance.

 Information on funding will be continually updated through the Humanities Division website in the Financial Aid section.
 For information regarding fellowships outside of the standard admissions package, please visit the Internal Fellowship section on the Humanities Division site.